pivotal/docs-tap/tap-gui/plugins/api-docs-getting-started.hbs.md

 ### <a id="deploy-your-app"></a> Update your demo API entry

-To update your demo API entry:

-1. To update your demo API entity, click on **demo-api** from the list of available APIs in your software catalog and click the **Edit** icon on the Overview page.
+To update your demo API entry, click on **demo-api** from the list of available APIs in your software catalog and click the **Edit** icon on the Overview page.

 It opens the source `catalog-info.yaml` file that you can edit.
 For example, you can change the `spec.paths.parameters.example` from `type_any_name` to `Tanzu` and then save your changes.

 After making any edits, Tanzu Developer Portal re-renders the API entry with the next refresh cycle.

 ## <a id="validation-api"></a> Validation Analysis of API specifications